 - Appeals against the finding that a student has engaged in misconduct and / or the penalty imposed will be heard by the AIPM Appeals Committee, refer Student Grievances, Complaints and Appeals Procedure, Section 7. - 6.2 The student shall lodge the appeal together with supporting documentation to Client Services no later than 14 days following the date of issue of the misconduct outcome notice. - 6.3 The AIPM Appeals Committee will proceed in the manner set out in the Grievances, Complaints and Appeals Procedure, Section 7. - An appeal from a decision suspends the implementation of that decision unless it is determined by the relevant decision-maker that it should be implemented despite the appeal.
 In these circumstances a student can apply to the decision-maker to pause the implementation.
 In making a decision to concede to the student's request the following factors must be considered: - Implementation before appeal would result in undue hardship to the student. - Implementation or suspension would most assist the appeal body's ability to deal with the matter. - Implementation or suspension would be most likely to maintain the position prior to the implementation direction being enacted. - 6.5 The decision of the AIPM Appeals Committee is final and there is no further recourse to appeal within the AIPM.
-Where the student remains dissatisfied with the outcome of an appeal process, the student may lodge a complaint with the NSW Ombudsman (refer Grievances, Complaints and Appeals Procedure, clause 6.17).
+Where the student remains dissatisfied with the outcome of an appeal process, there are two additional options that may apply: - The student may lodge a complaint with the Australian Federal Police Complaints Process, refer Section 5.9 of the AIPM Grievances, Complaints and Appeals Policy and the AFP website https://afp.gov.au/about-us/contact-us/complaints-and-feedback/complaints.